bitovi/hatchify/doc/react/README.md

 ### state

-#### useCollectionState
+#### useDataGridState

-A hook, `useCollectionState` for each of the defined schemas to be used in the app.
+A hook, `useDataGridState` for each of the defined schemas to be used in the app.
 This is used under the hood in Hatchify, but is available for use in situations where customization is needed.<br>
 Parameters:<br>
   `defaultSelected`: optional, used for checkboxes<br>
   `onSelectedChange`: optional, used for checkboxes<br>